peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.template.md

 The query files are intact, but one or more corresponding LLM response files are missing.
 This is typically caused by an interrupted run and requires **repair** by running `run_experiment.ps1` (or `migrate_experiment.ps1` if legacy).

 **ANALYSIS_ISSUE**
 All core data files (queries, responses) are present, but there is a problem with derivative artifacts like analysis files, summary CSVs, or the final report.
-This requires an **update** (reprocessing) and can be fixed by running `update_experiment.ps1`.
+This also includes cases where all replications are valid but the top-level experiment aggregation files (`EXPERIMENT_results.csv`, etc.) are missing.
+This state requires an **update** and can be fixed by running `repair_experiment.ps1`.

 The `Details` string provides specific error flags, such as `MANIFESTS_INCOMPLETE`, `QUERY_RESPONSE_INDEX_MISMATCH`, or `REPORT_INCOMPLETE_METRICS`, which help diagnose the root cause quickly.